nosas/blog/performance_classification/article.md

 The model will incorrectly predict dog samples as cats, likely resulting in a significantly lower accuracy.

 We can agree that the model has high accuracy on unbalanced tasks - specifically those that favor cat samples - but it will perform poorly on balanced tasks where there's an equal number of dog and cat samples.
-Additionally, the accuracy does not provide insight to the model's performance.
+Additionally, accuracy does not provide insight to the model's general performance, but rather the model's performance on a specific dataset.

 Measuring model performance should be straightforward, not deceptive.
 This is where precision and recall come in.